OrionStark/barberros-back-end/README.md

         // This code will run with nodemon

         /*
-            If you find that the project has an error.
+            If you find that the project had an error.
 Please rebuild or update or reinstall npm */
 ```
 # If there's an error package?